-- RP 2.115 herein together with a certificate that the filing utility has served a notice of the filing upon each. - A copy of all testimony to be relied upon at hearing.
-13 14. - A copy of the current balance sheet and income statement.
-13 15.
+- 13. An exhibit listing the names and addresses of all interested persons as defined in RP 2.115 herein together with a certificate that the filing utility has served a notice of the filing upon each. - 13 14.
+A copy of all testimony to be relied upon at hearing. - 13 15.
+A copy of the current balance sheet and income statement.